boltzmann-brain/hugo-homepage/content/papers.md

 ---

 A list of my published papers and preprints in philosophy of machine learning, feminist philosophy, and philosophy of physics.
-You can also view a copy of my academic CV [here](https://www.dropbox.com/s/w1rzcljaubkzftx/cv.pdf?dl=0).

 ## Philosophy of Machine Learning